What to do if you’ve gone over your Personal Savings Allowance.

 Frustratingly HMRC uses interest earned in one year to estimate what you’ll earn in the next, and adjusts your tax code accordingly.

 This has a few problems.
-For one, fixed interest rates have likely peaked and are already down on their heights of mid-2023, with easy access accounts likely to follow when/if we see base rate cuts this year.
+For one, fixed interest rates have peaked and are already way down on their heights of mid-2023, with easy access accounts also falling following the first base rate cuts this year.
 So lower interest rates means lower earnings from savings accounts.

 Another issue is if you’ve locked money away in a fix that only pays out when the account matures – not a bad thing to have done with recent high rates.
 That could mean you get drastically less in the intervening years